-Individuals who wish to attend the class sessions of a university course but do not wish to receive credit or a letter grade must request auditing privileges from their advisor, campus director, or the provost's office.
+Individuals who wish to attend the class sessions of a university course but do not wish to receive credit or a letter grade must request auditing privileges from their success coach.

-Eligible individuals may audit one or more courses on campus or online, on a space-available basis, at no additional cost.
+Eligible individuals may audit one or more courses on a space-available basis, at no additional cost.
 Independent study courses, some specialized courses, and lab courses are not available for auditing.
 Once an individual has elected to take the course as an audit, he/she may not change his/her mind and take the course for a grade.